 In April 1998, Annet and Adrie enrolled Desmond in public school, much to the disdain of the psychiatric staff at his special school.
 Annet and Adrie had to sign a document assuming responsibility for all the ‘risks’ involved.
 There was a long waiting list for the special care Desmond was getting, and no easy way back.

 But he was not going back.
 He went from a classroom of seven students to a class of 30.
 He mixed with hundreds of children on the playground.
 Within a few weeks he was riding a bike and playing sports.
-“For the next two years, we taught him things most children had already learned: that cars run on gasoline, you have to pay for groceries and florists sell flowers,” Annet recalled.
+“For the next two years, we taught him things most children had already learnt: that cars run on gasoline, you have to pay for groceries and florists sell flowers,” Annet recalled.
 “By the time he was 12, he had caught up on everything he’d missed.”

 When Desmond finished elementary school, he was admitted to Holland’s highest academic program where he not only excelled in his studies, but in sports as well.
 At 6 feet 5 inches tall, he is an avid soccer player.
 Now 18 years old, Desmond plans to study law.
-He is extremely sociable, and filled with joy and good humor.
+He is extremely sociable, and filled with joy and good humour.

 “The mountain in Desmond’s life called autism didn’t just move.
 It collapsed!”
 Annet laughs.
 “How do you say thank you for a miracle like that?
 I thank God every day, for He is the healer.
 But I can’t help but wonder what would have happened to Desmond if Kenneth and Gloria Copeland and Hans and Herma Oudhoff hadn’t answered the call of God on their lives.
 I am eternally grateful they did.”